gofore/angular-basic-training/angular2-advanced-topics/README.md

 # Angular 2 change detection performance
 - Change detection is one of the key functionalities of Angular 2 and thus it is highly optimized
-- Each change detector has monomorphic class generated at runtime to be VM optimized
+- CDs get VM optimized monomorphic classes generated for them at runtime
 - Change detection is always single-pass (stable) because of uni-directional top-to-bottom flow
-- Even more optimizations are possible with immutables and observables
+- More optimizations possible with _immutables_ and _observables_